js216/CeNTREX/README.md

 another driver.
 For instance, if the beam source temperature exceeds a specified value, the thermal watchdog can turn off the heaters --- see `config/beam_source/thermal_watchdog.ini` for details.

+### Slow and fast devices

+The device `.ini` file should specify whether the device is a slow or a fast device, e.g.

+    slow_data = True

+A slow device is expected to return only a few values each time its `ReadValue()` is called, and thus requires a single dataset to contain all the data.
+A fast device can return thousands or millions of datapoints each time it is polled, together with metadata that describes this particular set of values.
+Thus, the program creates a new dataset for each invocation of `ReadValue()` of a fast device.